 Our Children’s Complex Care team adheres to the six clinical governance pillars in processes which includes:

-We constantly monitor and review our clinical processes to improve the quality of care we provide.
-We strive to remain responsive to the needs of the children and young people we support through regular care plan updates, attendance of MDT meetings and package review meetings.
+We constantly monitor and review clinical processes using the quality reflective cycle to improve our quality of care.
+We strive to be responsive to the needs of the children and young people we support through regular care plan updates, attendance of MDT meetings and package review meetings.

 Providing healthcare assistants with quality, child specific training from dedicated and experienced Clinical Nurse Educators.
-We complete supervised shifts and competency assessments before staff are signed off to deliver care and support.
+We complete supervised shifts and competency assessments before staff are signed off to deliver care.